 Hello, I’m Sean Finnegan.
 I grew up as a pastor’s kid in upstate New York, USA.
-At 19 years old, I had shipwrecked my life, embracing the self-destructiveness that accompanies narcissism.
+At 19 years old, I had shipwrecked my life, sinking in an ocean of self-destructiveness as the inevitable consequence of my narcissism.
 My first college had academically dismissed me because I lacked motivation and neglected my studies.
 However, once I turned to the God of my parents, he began to change my life from the inside out.
 He gave me a thirst for his scriptures and I started reading and studying them in earnest.
 (Listen to Podcast 42: My Testimony for a more detailed and dramatized account of this period of my life.)

 Around the same time, my church was going through significant doctrinal changes.
 Since I grew up in a free church, we did not have an external hierarchy to hold us to a particular creed.
 As a result, our ministers discovered that the doctrinal system called dispensationalism was not at all the best way of thinking about the bible.
 We had imbibed a view that taught only Paul’s epistles were authoritative for the church age and that the Hebrew bible along with the Gospels were for other dispensations or ages.
 Breaking the shackles of this system inspired us to seek biblical truth wherever it may lead.